← Back to Drug List

 • Untreated latent or active tuberculosis infection

-• Hepatitis B surface antigen (HBsAg)-positive and not on antiviral prophylaxis
+• Hepatitis B surface antigen (HBsAg)-positive and not on antiviral prophylaxis (may initiate after starting antiviral prophylaxis)

 • Concomitant live or live-attenuated vaccines or administration of inactivated, live, or live-attenuated vaccines less than 2 weeks before initiation